Be sure your technology is ready to go!

 - FACULTY AND SUPPORT CONTACT INFORMATION – Make note of your instructor’s preferred method of contact.
 This will ensure that you are communicating through a means that they are checking.
 Nothing worse than realizing you’ve been sending questions to the wrong email!

-- GET TO KNOW THE COURSE STRUCTURE AND THE PLATFORM – If you’re using Blackboard, navigate through the course.
+- GET TO KNOW THE COURSE STRUCTURE AND THE PLATFORM – If you’re using Brightspace, navigate through the course.
 Figure out how it’s set up and where all of the course components are.
 Your instructor should provide much of the information to you but it’s always a good idea to make sure that you know where the assignments will be posted, how and where you are to respond and where you can find feedback.
 Much of this will be apparent but if you have questions, ASK!
 If there is a forum set up for questions, use it.
 Others may have the same questions and you may even find answers there if other students are using it.
 If others aren’t be the first!!
 It encourages communication, collaboration and creates an online community of your classmates.

 - INTRODUCE YOURSELF – To your classmates and to your instructor.
 Let people know if you are a novice to online learning and you may get some useful tips and tricks.
 Most online classes incorporate this into the discussions.
 It’s a good way to connect to your classmates and form a community.
 Opening that door will make it easier for others to approach you as well.